sdmatias/order-summary-component-main/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This repository contains my solution for the Frontend Menthor "Order summary component main" challenge.
+I'm Matías, web development student.
 ### The challenge

 Users should be able to: